Feyerabend/ABC80/README.md

 [^1]: More info in Swedish: https://www.idg.se/allt-om/abc+80.

+## Some historical context

-Small timeline of some microcomputers 1975-1984, year of introduction:
+Timeline of some microcomputers during the years 1975-1984, year of introduction and computer:

 - 1975
   - MITS Altair 8800